 [Scroll Down]

-I’ve been featured in award-winning short films such as Don’t Look @ Me (Sean Kinsella) and Unless You Have Been There (Farrah Murdock), as well as the feature film Aberdeen (Ryan Cooper & Eva Thomas), and the television show Acting Good (Eva Thomas, APTN/CTV Comedy).
-During my high school years, I also performed in the play Don’t Forget About Us at the Tom Hendry Warehouse Theatre, further deepening my connection to the performing arts.
+My acting career started with the short film Into the Woods, followed by silent-on-camera roles in Heartland Homicide, Sunshine Slayings, and the documentary Satanic Panic.
+I went on to appear in award-winning shorts such as Don’t Look @ Me (Sean Kinsella) and Unless You Have Been There (Farrah Murdock), as well as the feature film Aberdeen (Ryan Cooper & Eva Thomas) and Season 3 & 4 of Acting Good (APTN/CTV Comedy).
+My first stage role was in high school, performing as the lead in Don’t Forget About Us at the Tom Hendry Warehouse Theatre.

 Connect with me on social media